-Step Into the Shadows: Balinese Puppetry Comes to Life at UH Mānoa
+Step Into the Shadows: Balinese Puppetry Comes to Life at UH Mānoa on 11/23

 Have you ever watched a story unfold through dancing shadows?
 Balinese shadow puppetry, or Wayang Kulit, is an ancient art form that turns storytelling into something magical.
 With intricately carved puppets, flickering light, and the hypnotic sounds of a gamelan orchestra, it’s like stepping into another world.

-What Makes Balinese Shadow Puppetry So Special?
+What Makes Balinese Shadow Puppetry Special?

 Imagine a screen lit from behind, and on it, shadows of puppets carved with the finest detail tell tales of heroes, villains, gods, and ordinary folk.
 These puppets, made from hand-painted leather, are brought to life by a dalang—a puppeteer who is truly a master of multitasking.
 They don’t just move the puppets; they voice all the characters, create sound effects, and even direct the gamelan orchestra.